 to double approximately every seven months.

-for the remaining elements of the research network was passed to the NSFNET.
+and responsibility for the remaining elements of the research network was passed

 The network continued to spread among research and academic institutions throughout